By Paul Guilfoyle

 “Such an idiot.”

-“Why don’t you just give up.”
+“Why don’t you just give up?”

-…do you think we might stop playing with them LOL.
+Do you think we might stop playing with them LOL.

 I know I certainly did for years.

-Probably too hard.
+All too hard.

 That gap between ability and actual scoring can become very draining psychologically.